Verified July 2026 · Cited to primary sources

 Grade BReal human trials, limited or historical

-Stimulates natural pituitary growth-hormone release as the shortest active GHRH(1-29) fragment — the "gentler," physiologic GH-axis peptide.
+Stimulates natural pituitary growth-hormone release as the shortest active GHRH(1-29) fragment.
+The "gentler," physiologic GH-axis peptide.

 Sermorelin is legally compoundable (503A) thanks to its prior FDA approval as Geref.
-Human evidence is Grade B — real historical trial data.
+Human evidence is Grade B: real historical trial data.
 It is the best-evidenced GH-axis peptide with a legal supervised route today.

 See the evidence →

 2. 2.
-Epitalon
+MK-677 (Ibutamoren)

 Grade DAnimal studies only, unproven in humans

-Claimed to activate telomerase and regulate melatonin/circadian and pineal function — marketed for longevity and anti-aging.
+Claimed to activate telomerase and regulate melatonin/circadian and pineal function.
+Marketed for longevity and anti-aging.

 See the evidence →

-Sleep: 2 peptides, ranked by evidence.
+Sleep: 4 peptides, ranked by evidence.

 Peptides marketed for sleep, ranked by strength of human evidence, with legal status and typical cost.